janrawa/bubbles_GUI/README.md

 ## Using the programm
 1. Turn oscilloscope on.
 2. Turn generator on.
-3. Make sure that both devices are plugged in to controller PC.
+3. Make sure that both devices are plugged in to controller PC and can be detected using `lsusb`.
 4. Run the script `python main.py`.

 ## Dependencies
+### Pip
 * matplotlib==3.9.2
 * numba==0.60.0
 * numpy==2.1.0
 * python_ivi==0.14.9
 * python_usbtmc==0.8
 * samplerate==0.2.1
+### OS
+#### Linux based OS is necessary due to shared memory between processes not working on windows
+* Tkinter 8.6.12